Why has the pool water turned green?

 Nature Works Filter Media

 • It is certain that phosphates exist in the pool water, through various sources.
 Algae feed on phosphates, which help on their development, and as a result, the water turns green if the appropriate conditions are met.
-Solving this issue requires a specialized chemical, Starver X, which removes phosphates from the water and stops algae from growing out of control.
+The solution to this problem is the use of a specialized Starver X chemical, which removes all phosphates in the filter and we do not allow algae to grow uncontrollably.
 Another added benefit of using Starver X is reducing the amount of disinfectant you need, improving its action and, consequently the concentration of isocyanuric acid.

 Related Posts